 Have you ever noticed that if you get a marketing email it’s not something you open if it’s just blasted out to everyone and anyone?
 Generic newsletters are easy to spot and we tend to ignore them.
 And why wouldn’t we?
 In the modern age, it’s a bit of corner-cutting from marketers which could actually be losing your customers.

 The fact of the matter is that if you can easily make sure that you have a personalized email campaign without too much of an effort.
+Check this email newsletter examples created from MailCharts and implement them on your campaign.
 As many email software systems actively ensure that you have this option based on the choices of the software in the first place.
 For some, it has been proven that click through to emails which include the user’s name improves CTR by at least 139% in some cases.

 Strong Subject Lines = More Opens